aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 ## Bogs and Mires: EDI {#Ch04.17}

-Data (training and classification) used in project "Remote Sensing and Machine Learning for Peatland Habitat Monitoring (PurvEO)" by Institute of electronics and computer science are stored at `Geodata/2024/Bogs_EDI`.
+Data (training and classification) used in project "Remote Sensing and Machine Learning for Peatland Habitat Monitoring (PurvEO)" by the Institute of electronics and computer science were stored at `Geodata/2024/Bogs_EDI`.

-Preprocessing combines this information to create two layers:
+Preprocessing was carried out to create two layers:

-- `EDI_BogsYN.tif`: training and classification results on open raised bogs (EU protected habitat codes 7110 and 7120) and locations where on of those overlaps with transitional mires (EU protected habitat code 7140);
+- `EDI_BogsYN.tif`: training and classification results on open raised bogs (EU protected habitat codes 7110 and 7120) and locations where one of those overlapped with transitional mires (EU protected habitat code 7140);

 - `EDI_TransitionalMiresYN.tif`: training and classification results on